Wind power in Colorado

 The US state of Colorado has vast wind energy resources and the installed electricity capacity and generation from wind power in Colorado has been growing significantly in recent years.
 The growth has been sustained due to a combination of falling costs (69% reduction from 2009 to 2018), continuing federal incentives (similar to those supporting most other resource development), and the state's aggressive renewable portfolio standard that requires 30% of the state's electricity to come from renewable sources by 2020.

 Wind power accounted for 14.2% of total electricity generated in Colorado during 2015.

-Its share increased to more than 17% for years 2016 thru 2018.
-As of the end of 2018, more than three times as much power is produced by wind within the state as is produced from all other renewable sources combined.
+Its share increased to more than 17% for years 2016 through 2018.
+As of the end of 2018, more than three times as much power was produced by wind within the state as was produced from all other renewable sources combined.

-The cities of Pueblo, Brighton, and Windsor, Colorado are home to four Vestas manufacturing facilities which together employ about 3,500 people as of 2018.
+The cities of Brighton and Windsor are home to three Vestas manufacturing facilities.
 Overall, it is estimated that each wind turbine deployed supports about 30 jobs over the course of its lifetime through its manufacturing, supply chain, construction, and operation.